36

 Poor Value

-The financial data raises serious concerns about Arizona College of Nursing-Tempe.
-With a net cost of $31,681 per year and median graduate earnings of only $34,657 ten years out, the estimated payback period exceeds >50 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at Arizona College of Nursing-Tempe are a real concern.
+With a net cost of $31,681 per year and the typical graduate earning only $34,657 ten years out, the estimated payback period exceeds >50 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

-Key strengths include a 88.9% graduation rate, manageable debt relative to earnings.
-However, the data also shows weak earnings relative to cost and concerning loan repayment rates and a long payback period.
+What it has going for it: its 88.9% graduation rate, manageable debt relative to earnings.
+What to keep an eye on: weak earnings relative to cost, concerning loan repayment rates, a long payback period.

-Median debt of $9,500 is very manageable against $34,657 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $9,500 owed against $34,657 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links